beginning of content

 Key facts

-• You can buy NSAIDs with a doctor’s prescription or over-the-counter to relieve pain, inflammation and fever.
+• You can get anti-inflammatory medicines (NSAIDs) with a doctor’s prescription or buy them over-the-counter to relieve pain, inflammation and fever.

 • NSAIDs can cause side effects such as stomach upsets and bleeding.

-• You can reduce risk of side effects by taking NSAIDs occasionally, for limited time and at the lowest dose that relieves your symptoms.
+• You can reduce your chance of harm by taking NSAIDs for a short time and at the lowest dose that helps with your symptoms.

-• There are many brand names for the same NSAID medication, and many different types of NSAID available, so be careful not to take more than you need by mistake.
+• There are many brand names for the same NSAID medicine, and many different NSAIDs available, so be careful not to take more than you need by mistake.

 What are NSAIDs?

-Non-steroidal anti-inflammatory drugs, also known as NSAIDs are medicines that are used to relieve pain, and reduce swelling (inflammation).
+Non-steroidal anti-inflammatory drugs, also known as NSAIDs are medicines that are used to relieve pain and reduce inflammation (redness and swelling).

 What are NSAIDs used for?

-You can use NSAIDs to relieve symptoms associated with a range of conditions, including:
+You can use NSAIDs to help treat symptoms caused by a range of conditions.
+NSAIDs can be used to:

 NSAIDs (including aspirin) can also trigger asthma in some people.
 If you have asthma and need an NSAID for pain relief, talk to your doctor first.